The Life of Pi is a book that will make you question life, death, and your very existence.

 But is it?

-The whole book felt a little like a message from Jeff to think and to question mortality, but there was a specific moment in the book that really stood out for me.
-For background, the red pen that I traveled with all through Europe - the same red pen that we found in the pocket of the last pair of pants that Jeff ever wore - ran out just before I got on the plane to Thailand.
+For me, the whole book felt a little like a message from my late partner to think and to question mortality, but there was a specific moment in the book that really stood out for me.
+For background, the red pen that I traveled with all through Europe – the same red pen that we found in the pocket of the last pair of pants that he ever wore – ran out just before I got on the plane to Thailand.

 The moment starts when the main character points to the scribbles in the corner of his carefully preserved and rationed notebook paper and says: “I thought it would be the paper that ran out but, in the end, it was the pen.”